passingbreeze/gitlab-migrator/README.md

 For authentication, the `GITLAB_TOKEN` and `GITHUB_TOKEN` environment variables must be populated.
 You cannot specify tokens as command-line arguments.

+To enable migration of GitLab merge requests to GitHub pull requests (including closed/merged ones!), specify `-migrate-pull-requests`.

-To delete existing GitHub repos prior to migrating, pass the `-delete-existing-repos` argument.
-This is dangerous, you won't be asked for confirmation.
+To delete existing GitHub repos prior to migrating, pass the `-delete-existing-repos` argument. _This is potentially dangerous, you won't be asked for confirmation._

 Note: If the destination repository does not exist, this tool will attempt to create a private repository.
 If the destination repo already exists, it will be used unless you specify `-delete-existing-repos`